Posušje: Iron Age

-Iron Age (8th century BC – 9 years AD) is the genesis completion time and the time of Illyrian tribes and communities forming, their touches via trade with Apennine Peninsula, the Greeks, and a number of bloody wars with the Romans.
+Iron Age (8th century BC – 9 years AD) is the genesis completion time and the time of Illyrian tribes and communities forming, their touches via trade with Apennine Peninsula, the Greeks, and a number of wars with the Romans.
 Municipality Posušje certainly belonged to the Illyrian tribe Dalmatae.
-Dalmatae were very warlike and livestock people, and in a series of wars during the 2nd and 1st century BC, gave the huge resistance to the great Roman state.
-Neither large Gaius Julius Caesar did not succeed to defeat them.
-It succeeded, after great difficulty, and thousands of casualties, the first Roman emperor Octavian Augustus.
+Dalmatae were very warlike and livestock people, and in a series of wars during the 2nd and 1st century BC, gave the huge resistance to the Roman state.
+Neither Gaius Julius Caesar did not succeed to defeat them.
+It succeeded to the first Roman emperor Octavian Augustus.
 Roman impression by Dalmatae caused them later to name the whole province, much higher than territory of Dalmatae, after them (Dalmatia).

 From the Iron Age in the Posušje municipality area there is a huge number of ruins, the typical settlement of Dalmatae and over today Posušje and Vir field is considered to be an important trade route went from the commercial port Narona (Vid near Metković) to the town of Delminium (today Tomislavgrad in Duvno field), the main center of Illyric tribes.
 The money, "drachma Dyrahija", found in Vir, supports this theory.
-Prominent archaeologist Zdravko Marić claimed that the Vir is one of the most important cultural sites in the territory of Dalmatae.
-Another prominent archaeologist Borivoj Čović has classified the area of Posušje in the "central Illyrian territory."
+Archaeologist Zdravko Marić claimed that the Vir is one of the most important cultural sites in the territory of Dalmatae.
+Another archaeologist Borivoj Čović has classified the area of Posušje in the "central Illyrian territory."